ThomasCoyle12/Address1/README.md

 - npm: The package manager for JavaScript, installed with Node.js.
 - AWS CLI: The AWS Command Line Interface to interact with AWS services.
 - AWS CDK: The AWS Cloud Development Kit to define cloud resources in code.
-- TypeScript: This project is developed using TypeScript and as such required.
+- TypeScript: This project is developed using TypeS cript and as such required.

 Please follow these steps to inplement this API into AWS profile